 Mezquita of Cordoba

-Mezquita of Cordoba was built on the site of a Roman temple that was then transformed into a Visigoth church before the “Mosque” was built by the Umayyard Moors.
-The Moorish building would then have a cathedral placed into the center of the building.
+Mezquita of Cordoba in the region of Andalusia was built on the site of a Roman temple that was then transformed into a Visigoth church before the “Mosque” was built by the Umayyard Moors.
+The Moorish building would then have a cathedral placed in the center of the building.

 The site’s forest of pillars and arches is a must-see.